 Partner-led cybersecurity & AI governance

-TeraType works with executive teams that want clarity, strong controls, and credible evidence.
-We design governance, risk, and assurance programs that hold up under audit, due diligence, and regulatory review.
+TeraType works with executive teams that demand clarity, actionable controls, and evidence that withstands scrutiny.
+We design governance, risk, and assurance programs built for audit, due diligence, and regulatory review.

 Read the briefings Offerings Contact